 Julia represents the epitome of the strange alternate universe that is online product reviews.

 Mandy Payne, who is ranked #10 on Amazon, says, “It’s a weird, creepy subculture.
 I get hate mail.
 I’ve had death threats.
 But then I also have fans who seem to follow everything I do.
 It’s bizarre.”

 These days, “power reviewers” such as Julia and Payne play a very significant role in the success of a business or product.
 That’s why businesses are increasingly motivated to campaign for more reviews.
 (ReviewInc provides services and support to do just that.
-Contact us for details.)
+Request a demo for details.)
 So much so that people like her are receiving free products daily from businesses hoping to gain some positive feedback.